Ed. note: East End Cupcakes is now closed.

 East End Cupcakes, the hip, cupcakes-only bakery on Fore Street in Portland's Old Port, was once a competitor in the Cupcake Challenge a few bloggers and I held as an attempt to catalog the plethora of local wee cake offerings.

 But both buttercream topped options participating in our tasting failed to wow me, and I was swayed by other cream cheese and ganache frosted cakes in the bunch.
-Unfortunately, this lead me to the conclusion that I didn't like any of the cupcakes coming out of East End Cupcakes.
+Unfortunately, this led me to the premature conclusion that I didn't like any of the cupcakes coming out of East End Cupcakes.

-But since these cupcakes keep finding their way into my life (and no, I don't meant that I just stop in the shop a lot!), I've had a chance to reevaluate my opinion.
-And I've learned that I just don't like buttercream frosting that much, not East End cupcakes.
+But since these cupcakes keep finding their way into my life (and no, I don't just mean that I just stop in the shop a lot!), I've had a chance to reevaluate my opinion.
+And I've learned that I just don't like American buttercream that much, not East End cupcakes.
 Instead, give me a cream cheese frosting to swoon over, please.

 So a recent visit (when the owner lent me equipment to bake cupcakes for a friend's wedding - thanks again, Alysia!), I picked up a red velvet frosted with cream cheese frosting and a Key lime cheesecake topped with a lime chip.

 And the red velvet was fantastic as usual, with a tender cake and sweet yet tangy frosting, the cheesecake won my heart.
 Perched on a crumbly graham cracker base, the filling was light, creamy, and far from cloyingly sweet.
 The dollop of whipped cream on top complimented with a sweet and fluffy kick.
 And the lime chip prompted me to think, and where's the tequila?
 A fun confection.